MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaureggetdworda.md

  - wiauRegGetDword
 ---

-# wiauRegGetDwordA function

 ## -description

-The <b>wiauRegGetDword</b> function gets a <b>DWORD</b> value from the <b>DeviceData</b> section of the registry.
+The **wiauRegGetDword** function gets a **DWORD** value from the **DeviceData** section of the registry.

 ## -parameters

 ### -param hkKey [in]

 Specifies the registry key handle.
-This parameter should be set to the value pointed to by the <i>phkeyDeviceData </i>parameter when <a href="/windows-hardware/drivers/ddi/wiautil/nf-wiautil-wiauregopendataw">wiauRegOpenData</a> returns.
+This parameter should be set to the value pointed to by the *phkeyDeviceData*parameter when [wiauRegOpenData](/windows-hardware/drivers/ddi/wiautil/nf-wiautil-wiauregopendataw) returns.

-### -param pszValueName
+### -param pszValueName [in]

+Points to the first byte of a Unicode string containing the name of the registry entry.

 ### -param pdwValue [out]

 Pointer to a memory location that receives the returned DWORD value.

-### -param pwszValueName [in]

-Points to the first byte of a Unicode string containing the name of the registry entry.

 ## -returns